San Fernando Valley: Pre-California statehood

 The valley was a center of "the crossroads of cultures and languages, including the Tongva, Fernandeño, and Chumash."
 The Tongva, later known as the Gabrieleño Mission Indians after colonization, the Tataviam to the north, and Chumash to the west, had lived and thrived in the valley and its arroyos for over 8,000 years.
-They had numerous settlements, and trading and hunting camps, before the Spanish arrived in 1769 to settle in the Valley, including the village of Pasheeknga.
+They had numerous settlements, and trading and hunting camps, before the Spanish arrived in 1769 to settle in the valley, including the village of Pasheeknga.

 Californio ranchero Eulogio F. de Celis once owned most of the San Fernando Valley.

-The first Spanish land grant in the San Fernando Valley (or El Valle de Santa Catalina de Bononia de los Encinos) was called "Rancho Encino" (present-day Mission Hills on the Camino Viejo before Newhall Pass), in the northern part of the San Fernando Valley.
-Juan Francisco Reyes built an adobe dwelling beside a Tongva village or rancheria at natural springs known as Achooykomenga, but the land was soon taken from him so that a mission could be built there.
+The first Spanish land grant in the San Fernando Valley (or El Valle de Santa Catalina de Bolonia de los Encinos) was called "Rancho Encino" (present-day Mission Hills on the Camino Viejo before Newhall Pass), in the northern part of the San Fernando Valley.
+Juan Francisco Reyes built an adobe dwelling beside a or rancheria at natural springs known as Achooykomenga, but the land was soon taken from him so that a mission could be built there.
 Mission San Fernando Rey de España was established in 1797 as the 17th of the 21 missions.
 The land trade granted Juan Francisco Reyes the similarly named Rancho Los Encinos, also beside springs (Los Encinos State Historic Park in present-day Encino).
 Later the Mexican land grants of Rancho El Escorpión (West Hills), Rancho Providencia and Rancho Cahuenga (Burbank), and Rancho Ex-Mission San Fernando (rest of valley) covered the San Fernando Valley.

 The Treaty of Cahuenga, ending the Mexican–American War fighting in Alta California, was signed in 1847 by Californios and Americans at Campo de Cahuenga, the Verdugo Family adobe at the entrance to the Cahuenga Pass in the southeast San Fernando Valley (North Hollywood).
 The 1848 Treaty of Guadalupe Hidalgo ended the entire war.